 The conference registration fee is €50.
 Colleagues interested in participating are invited to send an abstract of 200 words (maximum) and a short professional biography to email@example.com by May 5, 2021.
 Confirmation of acceptance will be communicated by May 15, 2021.

-The conference papers may be in Italian or English.
+The conference papers may be in Italian, English, Spanish or Portuguese.